 The PG Blues is a fun set of pickups.
 Bare Knuckles gets a lot of attention for the more modern Contemporary offerings.
 I’m here to say that you are missing out if you overlook BKP’s Vintage menu.
-At this point, you can see my opinions on The Mule and the Riff Raff sets from the BKP Vintage line.
+You can see my opinions on sets from the BKP Vintage line in my articles on the Stormy Monday, The Mule, and the Riff Raff sets.
 Let’s look at where the PG Blues falls in to the order of things.

 This set is a take on the PAF humbuckers in Peter Green’s legenday 1959 Les Paul.
 You can read a bit of the tale of Peter Green’s ’59 Lester in my article on the Greenie humbucker set.
 But I can also save you the click and break it down here for you.

 Peter Green got a hold of the pre-owned ’59 and put it to good use in the Bluesbreakers and in Fleetwood Mac.
 It then went to an unknown Gary Moore, who made a name for himself with the guitar in tow.
 The Les Paul is currently in the hands of Metallica‘s Kirk Hammett, who does actively tour with it.

 Aside from that pedigree, one of the most-known characteristics of this guitar among guitar geeks would be the neck pickup.
 It is out of phase with the bridge pickup.
 In a 2-pickup rig, that means the middle (or, the in-between) position delivers a hollow voice with a bit of a “cocked wah” characteristic.

 There are a few ways a humbucker can be out of phase with another.
 The main offenders are magnetically and mechanically.
 Magnetically is when the polarity of the magnet is the reverse of normal.